dustinscarberry/utubevideogallery/readme.txt

 == Description ==

-This plugin allows the displaying of galleries of YouTube videos within any post or page within your site.
+This plugin allows embedding galleries of YouTube videos within any post or page within your site.
 Just install and start creating.

 Features Include:

 - Unlimited video galleries (YouTube and Vimeo support)
-- Built in Magnific Popup support with options to use Magnific Popup already installed by another plugin
-- Thumbnail images for videos are cached on your own website
 - Set size of video player
 - Set progress bar color of video player
-- Set starting resolution of videos (480p, 720p, or 1080p)
 - Order video albums by newest or oldest videos first, as well as custom re-ordering of videos / albums
 - Ability to display albums or just  videos
 - Use either square or rectangle thumbnails for videos